 Employees need to be appreciated now more than ever as managing to get work done while trying to survive in a pandemic drains them out.
 With the limitations imposed on physical gatherings, celebrating their achievements seems impossible – but not for long.
 We have highlighted 20 virtual ways to recognize the efforts of your remote workers.

 Employees love to be appreciated just like everyone else.
 Duly recognizing their good works is just the right motivation they need to grow despite lacking constant management.
-Not only does it improve remote productivity, but it also makes remote employees feel connected and valued for their excellent performance in such challenging times.
+The 360 feedback tools can help improve remote productivity, but it also makes remote employees feel connected and valued for their excellent performance in such challenging times.

-However, the enforced remote working caused by the pandemic has made celebrating our unsung heroes even more difficult.
+The enforced remote working caused by the pandemic has made celebrating our unsung heroes even more difficult.
 As managers, we know it’s time to rise to the occasion and inspire our employees with that special recognition they deserve.
+That's where the best free HR software comes in handy.

-This post will show you the 20 best ways to appreciate your remote workers’ contributions virtually.
+This post will show you 20 creative ways to appreciate your remote workers’ contributions virtually using such software and productivity apps.

 Why recognizing your remote employees matters